-Gut-healthy fermented foods include kombucha, kefir, raw milk and cheese, dairy and non-dairy yogurt, fermented non-gmo soy like tamari, tempeh, and miso, kimchi, sprouts, and raw, unpasteurized sauerkraut and pickles.
+Gut-healthy plant-based fermented foods include kombucha, kefir, non-dairy yogurt, fermented non-GMO soy such as tamari, tempeh, and miso, kimchi, sprouts, and raw, unpasteurized sauerkraut and pickles.

 Raw sauerkraut and pickles can be found at some health food stores, or you can make your own.
 Learn how:

 Garbanzo beans, also known as chickpeas, are a great source of filling fiber, protein, and healthy fats and contain more than 2 grams of slimming resistant starch per half-cup serving.

 Just like black beans, garbanzo beans taste delicious in both sweet and savory dishes.

 Learn how to prepare chickpeas here: 25 Healthy Chickpea Recipes You’ll Love – Even Desserts!